rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 When new gods were chosen, then war was in the gates.
 Was shield or spear to be seen among forty thousand in Israel? ^0508

 My heart goes out to the commanders of Israel who offered themselves willingly among the people.
-Bless the Lord. ^0509
+Bless the LORD. ^0509

 Tell of it, you who ride on white donkeys, you who sit on rich carpets and you who walk by the way. ^0510

-To the sound of musicians at the watering places, there they repeat the righteous triumphs of the Lord, the righteous triumphs of his villagers in Israel.
-Then down to the gates marched the people of the Lord. ^0511
+To the sound of musicians at the watering places, there they repeat the righteous triumphs of the LORD, the righteous triumphs of his villagers in Israel.Then down to the gates marched the people of the LORD. ^0511

 Awake, awake, Deborah!
 Awake, awake, break out in a song!
 Arise, Barak, lead away your captives, O son of Abinoam. ^0512

-Then down marched the remnant of the noble; the people of the Lord marched down for me against the mighty. ^0513
+Then down marched the remnant of the noble; the people of the LORD marched down for me against the mighty. ^0513

-From Ephraim their root they marched down into the valley, following you, Benjamin, with your kinsmen; from Machir marched down the commanders, and from Zebulun those who bear the lieutenant’s staff; ^0514
+From Ephraim their root they marched down into the valley, following you, Benjamin, with your kinsmen; from Machir marched down the commanders, and from Zebulun those who bear the lieutenant's staff; ^0514

 the princes of Issachar came with Deborah, and Issachar faithful to Barak; into the valley they rushed at his heels.
 Among the clans of Reuben there were great searchings of heart. ^0515